Visan1/Data-Analytics-Project/README.md

 ## **Business Task**:
-How do the annual members and the casual riders use the company bikes differently?
+How do annual members and casual riders use the company bikes differently?

 ## **PREPARE**: